Alonso-del-Arte/chess/doc/Variants.md

 your opponent's pawn, you should probably choose the pawn.

 Conversely, you want to offer your most valuable pieces for capture early on in the game.
-It can be tricky sometimes.
+It can be tricky sometimes, especially when your opponent can capitalize on one capture to force you to make several captures.

 En passant is allowed in antichess, and it's even mandatory if there are no other possible captures for the player on whose turn the opportunity arises.